 Electronic safety aids also contribute to the overall score and each vehicle needs to meet or surpass a predetermined minimum score across each category in order to earn the coveted five-star rating.

 Below is the testing process the vehicle has been subject to in order to assess just how safe it is for you and your family.

 Frontal Offset Test

-During the simulation, two adult-sized dummies are properly restrained in the two front seats, while two child-sized dummies (a three-year old and an 18-month old) are appropriately restrained in the rear of the vehicle.
+During the simulation, two adult-sized dummies are properly restrained in the two front seats, while two child-sized dummies (a six-year-old and a 10-year old) are appropriately restrained in the rear of the vehicle.
 Sensors fitted to the dummies’ legs, knees, arms, head and neck all detect and record potential injuries which contribute to the car’s overall score.

 Side Impact Test